Stein Offers a Tree and Shrub Trimming and Pruning Guide

 - Fruit Trees can get a disease called fireblight, which is bacterial.
 Pruning in winter will make the problem less likely.

-- Hemlock should be pruned in late winter, but if necessary, can be pruned in spring or early summer as well.
+- Hemlock should be pruned in late winter, but spring or early summer pruning may be necessary.

 Trees and Shrubs That Should Be Pruned After Flowering

-As mentioned, some trees and shrubs should be pruned as soon as the flowering period is over, but no sooner.
-If they are pruned too late, they may fail to flower in the following year.
+As mentioned, pruning certain trees and shrubs as soon as the flowering period is over, but no sooner, is ideal.
+If pruned too late, these species of trees and shrubs may fail to flower the following year.
 Some examples are:

 - Flowering Dogwood

-Holly, the Delaware state tree, is one shrub that can be pruned in winter or spring, but if having a lot of berries is important to you, you will want to wait until the berries are already forming before pruning.
+Holly, the Delaware state tree, is one shrub whose branches an arborist can prune in winter or spring.
+However, if having many berries is important to you, you will want to wait until the berries are already forming before pruning.

-Some trees and shrubs that are best pruned in spring include:
+Some trees and shrubs that are ideal for spring pruning include: